dynamics-of-stellar-systems/dynamite/docs/getting_started/code_overview.rst

                         console_level=logging.INFO,
                         logfile_level=logging.DEBUG)

 then you change the name of the log-file, and the level of logging output sent to the console and to the logfile.
-The levels, in increasing level of detail, are ``INFO``, ``ERROR``, ``DEBUG``, [ANY OTHERS...?].
 The values shown above are the defaults.